 What to Look for in a Monitoring Plan

 We typically see DIY security companies offering two different subscription plans for monitoring.
-For instance, Ring Alarm and SimpliSafe both offer two different plan options.
+For instance, Ring Alarm and SimpliSafe a couple of different plan options.
+Ring has cloud storage plans for their cameras and a monitoring plan for Ring Alarm, while SimpliSafe has two monitoring plans plus two cloud options.
 But when it comes to professionally-installed systems like Vivint, note that you’ll usually have three options to choose from.
 We’ve seen this with Vivint’s main competitor, ADT home security.

 Keep in mind these plans always come with 24/7 intrusion monitoring, but that’s where the similarities end.
 From there, you can upgrade to a mid-tier plan that offers support for smart home tech like smart thermostats and smart locks, smart lighting, automatic garage door controllers, and the list goes on.
 We normally see these plans ranging between $30-$40 per month.